uyar/calico/docs/tutorial.rst

        run: gcc -c circle.c -o circle.o
        return: 0

-This file states that there is only one stage.
+This specification states that there is only one stage.
 The name of the stage is "compile".
 The command is to run the source code through the gcc compiler, and the compiler should exit with the status code 0 (success).

 Save this specification in the file :file:`circle.yaml` in the same